-There is an implicit assumption in the ACT model that it can define what is a ‘safe experiment’, and it places emphasis on having a guide to help you avoid a small defeat.
-It is possible to get it wrong.
-Personally, I dispute that inference as defeats are necessary to more learning.
+There is an implicit assumption in the ACT model that it can define ‘safe experiments’, and it places emphasis on having a guide to help you avoid a small defeat.
+I dispute the inference that defeats are to be avoided.
+They are necessary to our learning.

-The ACT view of Committed Action is troubling.
-The approach includes a commitment to values in its model.
-This includes a professed respect for education of the self, a view that I can be ‘trained’ toward some notion of personal growth.
-I’d suggest few training programmes are very focused on an individual learning about themselves, for themselves.
+The ACT view of Committed Action is both welcome and troubling.
+Welcome – given its attention to ‘action’.
+Troubling – given its respect for education of the self, when offering to ‘train’ others toward an ACT notion of personal growth.
+My experience is that few training programmes are focused on an individual learning about themselves, for themselves and assessed by themselves.

-Apart from failing to respect the possibility of learning from symptom reduction and management, the final statement is an assertion.
-Where is the evidence for symptom reduction worsening or even creating clinical disorders?
+This passing assertion fails to respect both the possibility of learning from symptom reduction and the value of learning from small defeats.
+Where is the evidence for symptom reduction worsening our progress on the ‘scenic route‘?

 The quotation sets up an almost neo-Freudian way of thinking: that effective therapy is full of unintended consequences that only a fully-trained expert can help you avoid.
 I repeat, there is little respect for learning from our small defeats.
 This is combined with a ‘Project Fear’ that warns you off doing it yourself, lest you get it wrong.